Proxy server guidelines for Azure Virtual Desktop

 Client-side proxy support

-The Windows Virtual Desktop client supports proxy servers configured with system settings or a Network Proxy CSP.
+The Azure Virtual Desktop client supports proxy servers configured with system settings or a Network Proxy CSP.

 Support for clients running on Windows 7

 Clients running on Windows 7 don't support proxy server connections for reverse-connect RDP data.
-If the client can't directly connect to the Windows Virtual Desktop gateways, the connection won't work.
+If the client can't directly connect to the Azure Virtual Desktop gateways, the connection won't work.

-The following table shows which Windows Virtual Desktop clients support proxy servers:
+The following table shows which Azure Virtual Desktop clients support proxy servers:

 |Client name||Proxy server support|